SJ23 Tech Tip C01, (Updated 2022-05-21) Bob Schimmel | |||||||||||||||||||

 |||||||||||||||||||

-GALLEY CABINETS - Panache's upper cabinets rest on the settee shelf and overhang a bit through a recess cut in the top of the back rest.
-The 1/2" plywood "box" is divided into 3 equal compartments and the back is closed with 1/8" teak plywood curved to follow the contour of the hull (see photos below).
+GALLEY UPPER CABINETS - Panache's cabinets rest on the settee shelf and overhang a bit through a recess cut in the top of the back rest.
+The 1/2" cabinet box is divided into 3 equal compartments and the back is closed with 1/8" teak plywood curved to follow the contour of the hull (see diagram below).
 All joints are pin nailed with aluminum nails and securely glued with water proof Gorilla Glue.
 The doors are supported inside a teak frame moulding (1/2 x 1)" glued to the front.
 The edges of the doors are capped with 1/8" thick teak and the finger pull holes are lined with purpose made teak inserts.
 Nice and smooth on the fingers.
-Each door swings on brass piano hinge and is latched with a zinc coated roller catch, technology right out of the 1950s.
+Each door swings on a brass piano hinge and is latched with a zinc coated roller catch, technology right out of the 1950s.
 They look ugly but never rattle and don't release when the contents push against the inside of the door with the hull heeled well over.
 I see no reason to replace them since some designs reach perfection and for that reason they should be left alone.
 I decided against "bullet proof" elbow catch latches when I saw a door blast open on my buddy's boat, heeled at 400.
 The contents ended up all over the cabin sole.
-What a mess.
+What a mess and so much for the "bullet proof" latch.
 The cutlery is stored in purpose made wood pockets glued to the inside of a door and the plates, bowls and cups are separated by dividers inside the cabinet.
-If I do any extended cruising, food stores, beer, wine and scotch (not in that order) go under the settee in vinyl basins.
-The cabinets are securely mounted to the settee with three well spaced machine screws backed up with large washers.
+If I do any extended cruising, food stores, beer, wine and scotch (not in that order) go under the settee in vinyl basins where it is cool.
+The cabinets are securely mounted to the settee with three well spaced SS machine screws backed up with large washers.
 The dimensions are shown below if you want to build your own cabinets.

 CABINET UPGRADE (2015) -